 - Delivered in 15-minutes a day or 1-1.5 hours a week

 Within each lesson, there is a video, a creative activity, and conversation starters.
 My favorite activity was when he had to strike a confident pose!
 (He’s pretty confident most of the time, in part thanks to his online public speaking class he attended last year.)

-My favorite part of the SEL curriculum was the daily conversation starters.
+My favorite part of the social emotional homeschool curriculum was the daily conversation starters.
 These are just a few samples of what they are like.
 But they are a great way to ask the questions I bet you have never asked before.